macCesar/purgetss-docs/docs/Commands.md

 - f7, framework7 = Framework7 Icons

 ### CommonJS Module
-You can use the `--module` flag to copy the corresponding CommonJS module into `./app/lib/` folder.
+You can use the `--module` flag to copy the corresponding CommonJS module into the `./app/lib/` folder.

 ```bash
 > purgetss copy-fonts --module